-\paragraph{Discussion} This learnable pooling-unpooling mechanism offers three distinct advantages.
-Firstly, each supernode in the coarsened graph serves as the combination of features from its corresponding child nodes, and graph convolutions on supernodes have a large receptive field for aggregating the features.
-Secondly, the learnable correlation adapts and models hyperparameter dependencies dynamically based on generation artifacts of the input image feature (\textit{e.g.}, $\mathbf{H}$ or $\mathbf{V}$).
-Lastly, learned correlation graphs $\mathbf{A}$ vary across different levels, which effectively addresses the issue of over-smoothing commonly encountered in GCN learning~\cite{li2019deepgcns,min2020scattering,chen2020measuring}.
-Therefore, through this pooling-unpooling mechanism, we are able to learn a correlation between hyperparameters that is dependent on the GM used to generate the input image, thereby enhancing the performance of model parsing.
+\Paragraph{Discussion} This learnable pooling-unpooling mechanism offers three distinct advantages.
+First, each supernode in the coarsened graph serves as the combination of features from its children nodes, and graph convolutions on supernodes have a large receptive field for aggregating features.
+Secondly, the learnable correlation models hyperparameter dependencies dynamically based on generation artifacts of input image features (\textit{e.g.}, $\mathbf{f}$).
+Lastly, learned correlation graphs $\mathbf{A}$ vary across different levels, helping address the over-smoothing issue commonly encountered in GCN learning~\cite{li2019deepgcns,min2020scattering,chen2020measuring}.